 If you want the schema name to be different than the display name, click the Change link below the Integration Name field and enter a new name in the field that displays:

-Note that after you save an integration, its schema name can’t be changed.
+Note: After you save an integration, its schema name can’t be changed.

 Changing & Re-using Schema Names